Subimal Dutt

-Subimal Dutt (সুবিমল দত্ত) (5 December 1903 - 2 March 1992) was an Indian diplomat and ICS officer.
+Subimal Dutt (5 December 1903 - 2 March 1992) was an Indian diplomat and ICS officer.
 He served as India's Commonwealth Secretary and later as Foreign Secretary under Jawaharlal Nehru and was also India's ambassador to the Soviet Union, Federal Republic of Germany and Bangladesh.

 Early life and career

 Subimal Dutt hailed from the village Kanungopara near Chittagong in erstwhile Bengal Presidency.
 He was educated at the University of Calcutta and the SOAS University of London and joined the ICS in 1928.
 He served in various capacities in Bengal districts.
 In 1938 he was transferred to Delhi to the Imperial Council of Agricultural Affairs to become an Additional Under-Secretary in the Department of Education, Health and Lands thereafter.
 In 1941, he was appointed the Government of India's Agent in Malaya.
 After his return in December 1941 he held various posts with the Government of Bengal, from April 1944 until 22 July 1947 as Secretary of the Department of Agriculture.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1946 Birthday Honours.